Help your tech get the most out of your training investment!

 This is how most business owners/service managers supervise their technician-students.
 The supervisor should have a regular routine of checking on the student's progress through the course and quiz/exam scores, and making sure they are progressing according to expectations.

 2. E-mail.
 There are a number of communications that occur between the MST course software, Team Samurai, and the students.
-These include quiz grades, module completions, exam scores, etc. If your tech has a company email account, then you can set it up where you also get a copy of emails sent to them.
-That way you'd see these emails as well.
-If you don't know how to do that, ask your IT person!
-Alternatively, you can use a dedicated gmail account for the tech and have it forward to you.
+These include quiz grades, module completions, exam scores, etc. If the tech's email address for the Academy is a work-specific address, then you can set it up (in their email account) where you also get a copy of emails sent to them.
+That way you'd see these emails as well, which is a very convenient way to track progress.

 If you have any questions at any time about your techs and their progress, please contact us!